stela2502/ConverseCore/README.md

 # ConverseCore - an Apptainer based Slurm Module Builder

-This slurm module uses the [flask_ollama_web](https://github.com/stela2502/flask_ollama_web) Flase web server to make the users ollama models available as a Slurm module.
+This slurm module uses the [flask_ollama_web](https://github.com/stela2502/flask_ollama_web) Flask web server to make the users ollama models available as a Slurm module.

-It therefore builds an apptainer image where the users .ollama is mounted, not integrated.
+It builds an apptainer image where the users .ollama folder is mounted, not integrated.

 At the moemnt only the LLaMA 3 module is supported, but changing that should be very simple.
 This is a prove of concept and a testing environment.
 Would be cool if it would help you, too!